Bill Wiggin: Parliamentary career

 In June 2013, Wiggin spoke in debate in favour of the badger cull, saying he supported the Government policy to "combat" bovine tuberculosis.

 In May 2014, Wiggin met with Dafydd Evans, Environment Agency Area Manager for the West Midlands, to press for action to enhance local flood defences.

 Wiggin renewed his call for more beds at Hereford County Hospital following a visit in September 2014, during which he toured one of the Canadian hutted units.

 In December 2014, Wiggin questioned the Prime Minister David Cameron during PMQs about Hereford County Hospital and sought his support for increasing the hospital's capacity.
 Following Wiggin's question, the Prime Minister informed him that he would send a Minister to look at the Hospital.
 In February 2015 Health Secretary Jeremy Hunt paid a visit.

 At the 2015 general election, Wiggin was re-elected as MP for North Herefordshire with an increased vote share of 55.8% and an increased majority of 19,996.
 Following the election, Wiggin was initially set to contest the Chairmanship of the Environment, Food & Rural Affairs Select Committee against eventual chair Neil Parish.
 Instead Wiggin was subsequently appointed as Chair of the Committee of Selection.

 Wiggin was again re-elected at the snap 2017 general election with an increased vote share of 62% and an increased majority of 21,602.

 He is a member of the European Research Group and signed a letter to Prime Minister Theresa May on 16 February 2018 regarding Brexit negotiations.

 At the 2019 general election, Wiggin was again re-elected with an increased vote share of 63% and an increased majority of 24,856.

 In January 2020, Wiggin has described the trend away from eating meat as "a disaster for British agriculture."
 He has also advised MPs "not to be fooled" by arguments against chlorinated chicken.

 He was knighted in the 2022 New Year Honours for political and public service.

 In March 2022, Wiggin questioned Boris Johnson over his immigration record in the liaison committee and called on the prime minister to stop letting refugees ‘in rubber boats’ into the country ahead of Ukrainians and Qataris.

 Wiggin was one of just two MPs, along with Christopher Chope, to oppose a Bill which proposed to ban the import of Hunting Trophies to the UK from Africa, calling it a "racist" and "neocolonial" piece of legislation which actually does not protect animals.

 In March 2024, Wiggin was re-selected as the Conservative candidate for North Herefordshire at the 2024 general election.
-He lost the election to the Green Party candidate, Dr Ellie Chowns, at 31.5% of the vote to Dr Chowns' 43.2%.
+He lost the election to the Green Party candidate, Dr Ellie Chowns, at 31.5% of the vote to Dr Chowns's 43.2%.